tintheanh/cs-174-final-project/README.md

 	});
 };
 ```
-Client verification is run in protected routes as well as when client tries to navigate to protected routes or send data to server when using the tool.
+User verification is run in protected routes as well as when unauthorized user tries to navigate to protected routes or send data to server.

 ### Image analysis and prediction:
-Registered user can upload their image (carefully validated by both client and server sides) to have it analyzed.
+Registered user can upload their image (carefully validated on both client and server sides) to have it analyzed.
 ![Alt text](images/gif-1.gif?raw=true "App")

 ### Neural network configuration:
-Registered user can config their own neural network for better analysis and prediction.
+Registered user can configure their own neural network for better analysis and prediction.
 ![Alt text](images/img-1.jpg?raw=true "App")